strohs/springboot-blogen-vuejs/README.md

 (located in the project's root directory):
     * `mvnw.cmd` if you are running on Windows
     * `mvnw` if you are running on a *nix operating system
-* npm version 14+, is needed only if you plan to develop on the frontend; otherwise it will be downloaded automatically, by the "maven-frontend-plugin" when you run the maven to build this project.
+* npm version 14+, is needed only if you plan to develop on the frontend.
+Note that maven is currently configured to download node and npm automatically, via the "maven-frontend-plugin".
 This feature was added to support users that may not already have node.js/npm installed.
 The downloaded node.js files will be placed in the vue-frontend/node directory.

 ### Build Steps
-1. make sure you are inthe project's root directory
+1. make sure you are in the project's root directory
 2. Clean and compile the application:
    -`mvn clean install`
-        - if you don't have maven installed use the maven wrapper provided in the root directory of this project:
+        - if you don't already have maven installed use may use the maven wrapper provided in the root directory of this project:
-            - on *nix systems replace `mvn` with: `./mvnw clean install`
+            - on linux/macos systems replace `mvn` with: `./mvnw clean install`
             - on Windows systems replace `mvn` with: `./mvnw.cmd clean install`
         - this will compile the backend, run tests, AND download node.js/npm in order to build the vue.js resources.
           The download is only performed the first time you run mvn install
 3. Start the spring boot application:
     * `mvn --projects backend spring-boot:run`
 4. Open your web browser and navigate to [localhost:8080](http://localhost:8080/)
-5. Login to the blogen website (button is located in the upper right corner of the page), using an existing user such as "mcgill" with password: "password", or you could register as a new user.
+5. Login to the blogen website (button is located in the upper right corner of the webpage), using an existing user such as "mcgill" with password: "password", or you could register yourself as a new user.
-6. If you want to use GitHub or Google to log in via Oauth2, you will need to register your locally running Blogen project as a client application.
-Google/GitHub will generate a `client-id` and `client-secret` string that you must copy into application.properties.
-See the sections below on how to do this for each provider.
+6. If you want to use GitHub or Google to log in via Oauth2, you will need to first register your (locally running) Blogen project as a client application.
+Google/GitHub will generate a `client-id` and `client-secret` string that you must configure within `application.properties`, and then restart spring boot.
+See the OAthu2 Configuration section (below) for the configuration steps.

+### OAuth2 Configuration
+You will need to configure one (or both) of these if you want to use your own GitHub or Google userId and password to login to the Blogen website.

 #### GitHub OAuth2 Client Creation Instructions
 In order to use spring boot as an OAuth2 client with GitHub, you must register it with GitHub.
 This will enable you to use your GitHub username and password to log in to the Blogen website running locally on your machine.
 Instructions to create a GitHub OAuth2 Client application are [here](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/)

-When configuring the Oath2 Client, be aware of the following:
+When configuring the Oath2 Client (within GitHub's configuration page), be aware of the following:
 * the home page url does not matter - I used `http://localhost:8080`
 * the `Authorization callback URL` is very important.
 Spring Security uses a default path for Oauth2 redirects.
 You should use the following URL: `http://localhost:8080/login/oauth2/code/github`
-* GitHub will generate a `client-id` and `client-secret`, copy those into Spring Boot's [application.properties](backend/src/main/resources/application.properties) for the following keys:
+* GitHub will generate a `client-id` and `client-secret`.
+Copy those values into Spring Boot's [application.properties](backend/src/main/resources/application.properties) for the following keys:
 * `spring.security.oauth2.client.registration.github.client-id`=
 * `spring.security.oauth2.client.registration.github.client-secret`=